OrgPad-com/volcano/README.md

                   For styles, you can use Reagent maps, they are automatically expanded into strings, i.e., `:style {:color "red" :padding 2}` becomes `:style "color:red;paddding:2px"`.
    * `:template` - When set, it is used for this page instead of the default template.
 See below how template works.
+   * `:output-path` - When set, this output path is used instead of the route path.
+For instance, we might have the route `/intro` but set the output path to `/intro.html`.
 *  `:default-template` - An arbitrary hiccup used to generate your page in production.
 The ocurrence of `:volcano/hiccups` is replaced by the sequence of page's hiccups.
 Also, resource keys are replaced recursively.
 *  `:default-route` - The page-id which is displayed in development when the address does not match any page's route.